Episode 7: From Russia With Love

 Because Orlan Rusev is the cake courier, the fan of Russian blondes, the man who has served as Marcelek's right hand during his exile in Moscow.

+There are 300,000 telegram messages in total.
 80,000 alone are between Rusev and Marcelek, and the rest are between Rusev and the agents he'd recruited to do Marcelek's bidding.

 A year and nine months after the raid in Great Yarmouth, the biggest public espionage trial in modern UK history begins in London.
+Orlin Rusev is in the dock, and alongside him are five others.

 Like him, they're all Bulgarian nationals who had been granted the right to live permanently in the UK.

-The Crown Prosecution Service accuses them of participating in a bewildering array of high-stakes espionage operations on British soil and across Europe.
+The Crown Prosecution Service accuses them them of participating in a bewildering array of high-stakes espionage operations on British soil and across Europe.

-My colleague Helen Worrell had a front-row seat for it all.
+My colleague Helen Worrell had a front row seat for it all.
+She spent years reporting on security for the FT.

 It's very rare that they get to prosecute espionage, so this is a huge deal.

-I would say that Marcelec really was like a sort of ghost that haunted this trial.
+There's one notable absence in the courtroom, of course.
+I would say that Marsalek really was like a sort of ghost that haunted this trial.

 What's striking about them at first glance, though, is that they're just like any other online conversation between two, admittedly slightly odd, pals.